matdombrock/tacklebox.fish/lib/README.md

 # Library code

-These files implement some stuff that gets used throughout tacklebox.
+These files implement some stuff that gets used throughout angler.